VieVie31/bonapity/README.md

 You are the 👨‍🍳, just do what you do the best : cook code ! don't loose your time to 💁, we do it for you... :)

+By type hinting your code we cast the received inputs to the right type ! so don't worry about it... 😀

 ## Install

 Install it with `pip3 install bonapity` and take a look to `examples/` !